Middle East Television: Christian Broadcasting Network, 1982–2001

 On April 10, 1982, a Christian-based television station in South Lebanon, Hope TV, was donated to the Christian Broadcasting Network, and became METV.
 At this time METV broadcast from Marjayoun.
 The new facilities (from 1984) were in a fortified compound next to the headquarters of the South Lebanon Army.
 The geographic location of the transmitter was favorable to overspill, with two thirds of the signal received in much of Israel.
 In Israel, the channel was one of the few foreign channels available during the period of the state monopoly, being locally known as "Lebanon" or "Haddad", in reference to Saad Haddad.
 METV was known for broadcasting World Class Championship Wrestling and WWF wrestling which was not available on Israeli TV.
 The broadcasts were nicknamed "Catch".
-In the WCCW days, its stars such as the Van Erick family became famous in Israel, gaining many followers and becoming a part of Israeli culture.
+In the WCCW days, its stars such as the Von Erich family became famous in Israel, gaining many followers and becoming a part of Israeli culture.
+METV did not have a news unit; reports came from the three US TV networks, and, in this phase, its news bulletin often started with a news item on south Lebanon.
+Programming was spoken entirely in English with some programs subtitles into Arabic.
+In the early years, there were no Hebrew subtitles at all.

 On August 14, 1984, activists of the Yad L'Achim organization began to demonstrate near the station's broadcasting vehicle, claiming that the station was carrying out missionary activity.
 The organization claimed that the station's activity was a sophisticated way to convert the Jews to Christianity, by combining popular television programs with the religious broadcasts and it called on the government to withhold services from the station staff.
+At one point in the late 80s, the station was bombed by Hezbollah, who destroyed some of its video archives, and, as consequence, gave hundreds of surviving reels to Elrom Studios to provide Hebrew subtitles.
+This decision motivated them to move to Greece, later Cyprus.